puppetma4ster/koyane-framework/README.md

 - Word mutation, filtering, or combinator logic
 - Deduplication and merging
 - TUI or rich CLI frontend
-- Performance optimizations (parallelization, mmap, low-level backend)
 - Contextual generation based on target information (name, location, job, hobbies, birthday...)
-- extract and build rules out of wordlists
-- Mask generation supports wildcards such as ?d for digits, and fixed character segments using ! (e.g. !A for 'A', !abc123 for custom sets).
+- extract and build rules out of wordlists and fixed character segments using ! (e.g. !A for 'A', !abc123 for custom sets).
-- Search functionality for wordlists (like `search type:ftp` in Metasploit).
 - Building a console version of Koyane with **prompt_toolkik**

 ---